How to determine if your site favors cell tower development.

 A brief message from Kevin Donohue, Managing Partner, Tower Genius, LLC.

+Want To Get A Cell Tower?
 How To Get Selected For A Cell Tower.
 Cell Tower Income 101:

-Is my building property blocked by other buildings or trees, or would the antennas have a clear line of site?
+Is my building or property blocked by other buildings or trees, or would the antennas have a clear line of site?
 Most trees are about 50-70' high and the antennas need to see over them.

-Is your property in a flood zone, wetlands, preserved farmland, state land, historical preservation, contaminated site, endangered animal habitat, FAA flight path or other classification?
+Is your property located in a flood zone, wetlands, preserved farmland, state land, historical preservation, contaminated site, endangered animal habitat, FAA flight path or other classification?
 Then it's probably going to be rejected.

 Commercial, Industrial and Retail and Agricultural zoned parcels are favorable to residential zoned properties unless no other choices exist.